 With significant advances in communications technology and more professionals favoring the gig economy, it’s never been easier to hire foreign employees wherever they are.

 Second, the rise in global outsourcing requires the hiring of foreign employees.
 While the trend towards outsourcing has ‘wobbled’ over the last couple of decades, there are some indications that the Covid-19 pandemic is pushing an increase in the practice once more.
-It has been suggested that global outsourcing can be an important part of cost resilience: There is no need to commit to expensive office leases when the IT function can be contractually outsourced to a cheaper location.
+It has been suggested that global outsourcing can be an important part of cost resilience: There is no need to commit to expensive office leases when the IT function, or customer support, can be contractually outsourced to a cheaper location.

 While outsourcing does not involve the company itself directly hiring foreign employees, they still need to know whether there is a global outsourcing firm that will itself hire appropriate foreign employees.